Capstone-Projects-2023-Fall/project-studysync/documentation/docs/testing/integration-testing.md

 }
 ```
 - **Filtering AI-Generated Flashcards**
-  - Action: The user gets all the AI-generated flashcards and wants to filter them.
+  - Action: The user gets all the AI-generated flashcards and wants to mark them as "know", "don't know", and "not sure".
-  - Expected Result: Flashcards are generated by AI and can be filtered for learning.
+  - Expected Result: Flashcards are generated by AI and can be rated for learning.
 - **Managing Flashcards**
-  - Action: The user does not like some of the flashcards that AI has generated.
+  - Action: The user wants to generate quiz questions based on their flashcard ratings.
-  - Expected Result: Any marked flashcards are removed successfully.
+  - Expected Result: The user is able to generate those questions through AI and has the ability to either delete them or edit.

 ## USE CASE #5:
 Features to be Tested: User Account Management, Quiz.